Senior Transportation Program

 Orange County Transportation Authority

 The Orange County Transportation Authority (OCTA) is a multi-modal transportation agency serving Orange County.
 We keep Orange County moving with countywide bus and paratransit service; Metrolink rail service; the 91 Express Lanes toll facility; freeway, street and road improvement projects; Share the Ride commuting options for individuals and employers; motorist aid services and by regulating taxi operations.
-A bus schedule can be viewed here.
+Here are the bus schedules for Route 1, Route 42, and Route 60.

 The Measure M2 Transportation Investment Plan is a 30-year, $11.8 billion program designed to reduce traffic congestion, strengthen our economy and improve our quality of life by upgrading key freeways, fixing major freeway interchanges, maintaining streets and roads, synchronizing traffic signals countywide, building a visionary rail-transit system, and protecting our environment from the oily street runoff that pollutes Orange County beaches.
 The transportation investment plan is focused solely on improving the transportation system and includes tough taxpayer safeguards, including a Taxpayer Oversight Committee, required annual audits, and regular, public reports on project progress.
 The Measure M2 Transportation Investment Plan must be reviewed annually, in a public meeting, and every 10 years a detailed review of the plan must take place.
 If circumstances require the voter-approved plan to be altered, those changes must be taken to the voters for approval.